Susan Goyette

-Susan (Sue) Goyette (born 4 April 1964 in Sherbrooke, Quebec) is a Canadian poet and novelist.
+Susan "Sue" Goyette (born 4 April 1964) is a Canadian poet and novelist.

 Biography

 Born in Sherbrooke, Quebec, Goyette grew up in Saint-Bruno-de-Montarville, on Montreal's south shore.

 Her first poetry book, The True Names of Birds (1998), was nominated for the 1999 Governor General's Award, the Pat Lowther Award and the Gerald Lampert Award.
 Goyette's first novel, Lures (2002), was nominated for the 2003 Thomas Head Raddall Award.
 She has also written another poetry collection, Undone (2004), and won the 2008 CBC Literary Award in poetry for the poem "Outskirts".
 The poetry collection of the same name, Outskirts, won the Atlantic Poetry Prize in 2012.
 Goyette's fourth poetry collection, Ocean, was published in 2013 by Gaspereau Press.
 Her fifth poetry collection, The Brief Reincarnation of a Girl, was published in 2015 by Gaspereau Press.

 Goyette's collection Ocean is the recipient of the 2015 Lieutenant Governor of Nova Scotia Masterworks Arts Award, which recognizes the excellence of a particular work of art or design from any media and carries a cash value of $25,000.

 Goyette has been a member of the faculty of The Maritime Writers' Workshop, The Banff Wired Studio, and The Sage Hill Writing Experience.

 Goyette was a judge for the 2017 Griffin Poetry Prize.